Content 1100 styling change to allow custom header

 our operations, by 2030.

-Since 2017, we have reduced our paper use by over 90%.
+Since 2019, we have reduced our paper use by 92%.
 Our people have played a huge part in helping us to achieve this, and we continue to engage them on good paper reduction habits.
-We’ve also reduced the number of printers across our offices and maintained default settings on colleague computers to print double-sided, to further reduce paper use.
+We’ve reduced the number of printers across our offices and maintained default settings on colleague computers to print double-sided, to further reduce paper use.

 We’ve also switched to other paperless solutions across our office operations – our expenses system is paperless, where possible, our outgoing and incoming mail is paperless and we’re supporting our colleagues to use technology to reduce the need to print.

 Since August 2021, we’ve been working with Olio, a charity that helps redistribute meals.
-In that time, over 7,000 meals have been supplied to local families.
+In that time, over 12,000 meals have been supplied to local families, with over 5000kg of edible food donated.
 It has proven so successful that we are actively working with our caterer and Olio to identify other opportunities across our various office locations.
+We also have segregated food waste collections at our Canary Wharf, Watford, Leeds, Manchester and Edinburgh offices.

 1) Food Waste Facts and Statistics - The Eco Experts